sablokgaurav/graph_expression/README.md

 # graph_expression
-An implementation of viewing the expression as a graph.
+an implementation of viewing the expression as a graph.
 You can view many expression points and you can scale to the directed as well as the acyclic directed graphs at any scale. the experimental data is also present as a sample datasets.

 Gaurav Sablok \
 ORCID: https://orcid.org/0000-0002-4157-9405 \